UK launches action against Ryanair and BA over refunds | Business

 - United Kingdom

+Britain's competition authority said on Wednesday it was investigating whether Ryanair and British Airways had broken consumer law by failing to offer refunds for flights customers could not legally take during the COVID pandemic.

-The Competition and Markets Authority said the airlines may have breached consumer law and it had opened enforcement cases against them.
+During periods of lockdown across Britain, the airlines refused to give refunds to people that were lawfully unable to fly, with IAG-owned British Airways offering vouchers or rebooking and Ryanair providing the option to rebook.
+The Competition and Markets Authority (CMA) said the airlines may have breached consumer law and it had opened enforcement cases against them.

+CMA Chief Executive Andrea Coscelli said: "While we understand that airlines have had a tough time during the pandemic, people should not be left unfairly out of pocket for following the law.
+"Customers booked these flights in good faith and were legally unable to take them due to circumstances entirely outside of their control.
+We believe these people should have been offered their money back."

+The CMA said it had written to both airlines and was seeking to resolve its concerns with the companies, which may include refunds, or another redress, for affected customers.
+Ryanair said it welcomed the CMA's update on its review of airline policies on refund requests made by UK consumers whose flights operated during periods of lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)